 Usually, your followers will get a notification when you start your live stream, and you can even post another story in advance to build hype, promoting the upcoming event with strategic hashtags like #AMA (Ask Me Anything) encouraging followers to get in touch with their most pressing questions.
 Using other social media management tools will also help with track and monitor this strategy.

 2. Do a story takeover

 A takeover is exactly what it sounds like: Allowing a third-party (such as a notable influencer, celebrity, or even another brand) to “take over” your Stories and share content on your platform.

-While it can take some time to properly plan and execute a successful social media takeover, they can prove incredibly effective for expanding your reach, introducing your brand to an audience you may not normally reach as followers of the person taking off your Stories visit your profile to see that person’s content.
+While it can take some time to plan and execute successful yet creative social media ideas takeover properly, they can prove incredibly effective for expanding your reach, introducing your brand to an audience you may not normally reach as followers of the person taking off your Stories visit your profile to see that person’s content.